zydou/arti/doc/dev/notes/rpc-meta-draft.md

   It is required on a failed final response.

 Any given response will have exactly one of
-"info", "result", and "error".
+"update", "result", and "error".

 > Note:
 >
 > The JSON-RPC metaformat does most of what we want,
 > with two exceptions:
-> It doesn't support intermediate responses.
+> It doesn't support updates.
 > It doesn't assume object-based dispatch.
 >
 > We could try to make this format align even closer with JSON-RPC,
 > if we believe that there will be significant applications
-> that do not want to support intermediate responses.
+> that do not want to support updates.
 >
 > If we want, we could change this section
 > to talk more abstractly about "objects" rather than JSON,